galen211/udacity-blockchain-developer/project3/README.md

 The Rinkeby contract address for this project is: `0xa2033443417Dd94D7dc2BEffeaD213F270558D1E`

-Smart contract documentation can be generated using `solidity-docgen` using `npx solidity-docgen --help`.
+Smart contract documentation can be generated using `solidity-docgen`.